 Vulnerability scanning, on the other hand, is automated and performed by tools which can be either installed directly on your network or accessed online (sometimes referred to as automated pen testing).
 Vulnerability scanners run thousands of security checks against your systems, producing a list of vulnerabilities with corresponding remediation advice.
 That being the case, it is possible to run continuous security checks even without having a full-time cyber security expert on the team.

 What’s better, one-off pen-testing, or regular vulnerability scanning?

-Penetration tests have long been an essential part of many organisation’s strategy to protect themselves from cyber attack, and an excellent way to find flaws at a certain point in time.
-But the use of penetration testing alone can often leave such organisations defenceless for long periods of time.
+Penetration tests have long been an essential part of many organizations' strategies to protect themselves from cyber attacks, and an excellent way to find flaws at a certain point in time.
+But the use of penetration testing alone can often leave such organizations defenseless for long periods of time.